 • Your project’s URL and service role key from the Supabase dashboard

-• A NodeTool deployment target (self-hosted, RunPod, or GCP)
+• A NodeTool deployment target (self-hosted Docker server)

 Setup